-Minimum Initial Minimum Additional
+Minimum Initial Investment Minimum Additional Investment \$50,000 None

-Investment Investment

-\$50,000 None

-You can buy and redeem shares of the Fund on any day the NYSE is open for business through an eligible institutional intermediary (a registered investment adviser or bank trust department that has established an omnibus account with the Fund to hold shares owned by clients), if you are a client of the Adviser, or if you are a Trustee or Officer of the Fund.
+You can buy and redeem shares of the Fund on any day the New York Stock Exchange ("NYSE") is open for business by calling 1 800 99-JAMES (1-800-995-2637); by writing to James Advantage Funds, P.O.
+Box 46707, Cincinnati, OH 45246; via overnight mail at James Advantage Funds, 225 Pictoria Drive, Suite 450, Cincinnati, OH 45246; via the Fund's website at www.jamesinvestment.com; through a financial intermediary that has established an agreement with the Fund's distributor; through an eligible institutional intermediary (a registered investment adviser or bank trust department that has established an omnibus account with the Fund to hold shares owned by clients) or if you are a client of the Adviser.
 Employees of the Adviser, the Funds' Trustees and employees of the Funds' other service providers are eligible to buy shares of these Funds directly through the Transfer Agent or through third party intermediaries.

-DIVIDENDS, CAPITAL GAINS AND TAXES
+DIVIDENDS.
+CAPITAL GAINS AND TAXES

-A Fund's distributions may be taxable as ordinary income or capital gains, or, in some cases, qualified dividend income subject to tax at maximum federal rates that apply to long-term capital gains, except when your investment is in an IRA, 401(k) or other tax-advantaged investment plan.
-Subsequent withdrawals from such a tax-advantaged investment plan may be subject to federal income tax.
+For U.S. federal income tax purposes, a Fund's distributions may be taxed as ordinary income, capital gains, qualified dividend income or section 199A dividends, except when an investment is held in an IRA, 401(k) or other tax-advantaged investment plan.
+Withdrawals from a tax-advantaged investment plan are subject to special tax rules.